garyng/design-patterns/README.md

 ## Façade Pattern
 The façade pattern provides a unified interface to a set of interfaces in a subsystem.
 Façade defines a higher-level interface that makes the subsystem easier to use.

+## Template Method Pattern
+The template method defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.